-If you’re looking for a lazy river experience, head up to Saluda Shoals Park in Irmo, where a tubing trip takes you down a slow, calm section of river, with just the tiniest riffle.
+If you're looking for a lazy river experience, head up to Saluda Shoals Park in Irmo, where a tubing trip takes you down a slow, calm section of river, with just the tiniest riffle.
 If you and your teenagers are up for a float with a little more excitement, tube the river in downtown Columbia, where a few rapids are just big enough for a thrill, but not too much work to take away from relaxation.
-Several outfitters in Columbia will provide tubes, PDFs, and transportation.
-Check out Palmetto Outdoor Center provides tubes, PFDs and transporation for a fun day on the water.
+Palmetto Outdoor Center provides tubes, PFDs and transporation for a fun day on the water.

 Columbia is a fantastic place to go kayaking for the very same reasons that its such a great place to go tubing.
 While tubing is definitely for summers, kayaking is a great family activity in the spring and fall, too.
 The same places that rent out tubes also rent out kayaks.